ntucker/anansi/packages/webpack-config-anansi/README.md

 Setting to 'true' will disable all hot reloading functionality (only enabled by default in dev mode).

+### WEBPACK_NO_CACHE

+Setting to 'true' will disable webpack cache in production and use in-memory in development mode.

 ## Options

 Pass these to makeConfig.